scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 int sys_execve(const char *filename, const char *argv[], const char *const envp[]);
 {% endhighlight %}

 The shellcode is calling `sys_execve`, which starts a process!
 This means that the code must be pointing `rdi` to the filename and `rsi` to the arguments for the call.
 Keep in mind that by convention the first element in the arguments to `sys_execve` should be the same as the filename.
-Lets take a look at the stack just before the call:
+Lets place a break point before the syscall and take a look at the stack:

 {% highlight nasm %}
 [0x7ffc1b7d3c7c 325 ./shellcode]> ?0;f tmp;s.. @ rdi+61 # 0x7ffc1b7d3c7c